georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## Build Your Own

+Make sure to have `rstudioapi` installed.

-Let's build off another example [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we created a function that created a custom project folder for us; however, this time we will turn the function into an addin.
+Let's build off another example [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we created a function that created a custom project folder for us; however, this time we will turn this function into an addin.
+The main difference is that the function must be called manually like `createProject(path=choose.dir(), "new project name")`, whereas the addin can be selected from a menu of options.
 This requires a few extra steps.

 ### 1. Create a package
 Start by creating a new project by clicking on the New Project icon.